5 Ideas for Sprint Retrospectives Your Team Will Love

 Which controversial topic is currently being discussed?

-Which false reports do we need to correct?
-In other words: Which past assumptions or hypotheses have turned out to be wrong?
+Which false report do we have to correct?
+So: Which past assumptions or hypotheses have turned out to be wrong?

 What would be the quote of the week?